What is tinnitus?

 Please make sure your volume is set at a comfortable listening level.

-If you are experiencing something similar, our audiologists can discuss your tinnitus and give you advice about what options are available and what you can do next.
+If you are experiencing something similar with the symptoms of a hearing loss, our audiologists can test your hearing and discuss what options are available and what you can do next.

 Types of tinnitus